AsmaaAlaa117/Sales-CRM-Analytics-PowerBI/README.md

 ## Project Overview

-This project presents a collection of Power BI dashboards developed to analyze sales performance, CRM activity, opportunity management, forecasting, bookings, cancellations, and registration progress.
+This project presents a collection of Power BI dashboards developed to monitor sales performance, CRM activity, bookings, cancellations, forecasting, opportunity data quality, and registration progress.

-I developed these dashboards to transform commercial and CRM data into clear and actionable insights, making it easier to monitor performance, identify data quality issues, track sales activities, and support business decision-making.
+I developed these dashboards to turn commercial and CRM data into clear and practical insights, making it easier to monitor performance, identify data quality issues, track progress, and support business decision-making.

 > **Note:** The screenshots included in this repository have been anonymized to protect confidential business information.
 The original Power BI files and underlying datasets are not publicly shared.